 While this may seem like a discouragingly long list to avoid, there are many foods that are high in lysine, too.
 Most meat and dairy products are full of the cold sore-fighting amino acid, with milk, cheese, yogurt, fish, chicken, and the majority of fruits and vegetables being among the most reliable sources.

 In general, eating a healthy, balanced diet that's based on vegetables, fruits, and whole foods while avoiding processed foods will help make sure your body's healing system is working as efficiently as it can.
 This will give you better odds of avoiding cold sores as well as making them heal faster when you do get them.

 Do your best to stay at your best

 When trying to change your lifestyle to help conquer your cold sores, it all comes down to simply being more healthy.
 Staying mindful of what you put into your body and how you treat it will help keep your immune system strong, improving your overall health and, therefore, putting you in the best possible shape to avoid a cold sore outbreak.
 However, if you find that they do still occur, don't worry…

 Top it off with a tube of Herstat

 Following the above steps will mean that you're well on your way to enhancing your body's natural protection against cold sores.
 But when one does decide to crop up, you will want to make sure you have an effective ointment that you know you can trust.
-Herstat cream has been proven to treat cold sores fast (performing better than both the active ingredients used in other well-known brands and a placebo during clinical trials).
-Herstat has been shown to reduce the healing time of a cold sore by an average of three and a half days when applied every two hours or at least five times a day.
-The best part is that, unlike other creams, Herstat does not need to be applied at the very first signs of symptoms to be effective.
-Its healing properties, fuelled by the naturally antiviral substance propolis, will still work when applied in the later stages.
+Herstat Lip Care Ointment can help relieve the symptoms of a cold sore when applied every two hours or at least five times a day.
+The best part is that Herstat does not need to be applied at the very first signs of symptoms to be effective at alleviating the symptoms of cold sores.